 4. The only Mediator between God and man is Jesus Christ our Lord, God’s eternal Son, who as man fully shared and fulfilled our humanity in a life of perfect obedience.

 5. By His death in our place, Jesus revealed the Divine love and upheld Divine justice, removing our guilt and reconciling us to God.
 Having risen bodily from the dead and ascending into heaven, He rules as Lord over all and intercedes for us as our great High Priest.

 6. The Holy Spirit, through the proclamation of the gospel, convicts our hearts, persuading us to repent of our sins and confess Jesus as Lord.
 By the same Spirit we are led to trust in Divine mercy, whereby we are forgiven all our sins, justified by faith through the merit of Christ our Savior, adopted into God’s family as His children and enabled so to live in the world that men may see our good works and glorify our Father who is in heaven.

-7. God by His Word and Spirit calls sinful men into the fellowship of Christ’s body.
-Thus He creates the one Holy, universal and apostolic Church, united in the bonds of love endowed with the gifts of the Spirit and summoned by Christ to preach the gospel and to administer the sacraments, to relieve human needs and to strive for social justice.
+7. God by His Word and Spirit calls sinful men into the fellowship of Christ’s Body.
+Thus He creates the one holy, universal Church, united in the bonds of love endowed with the gifts of the Spirit and summoned by Christ to preach the gospel and to administer the sacraments, to relieve human needs and to strive for social justice.
 We believe He has called us to build His Kingdom on earth which He will fully establish when He physically returns in the coming days.

 8. God’s redemptive purpose will be consummated by the return of Christ to raise the dead, judge all men and establish His glorious Kingdom.
 Those who are apart from Christ will be eternally separated from God’s presence, but the righteous shall live and reign with Him forever.